Fusion-Party-Aus/Formal-Documents/Constitution.md

    m. raise money, subject to rule [96], to support campaigns; and

-   n. take action to prevent corruption and the abuse of power within and by the Association
+   n. take action to prevent corruption and the abuse of power within and by the Association.

 3. Branches are formed from: